mmistakes/minimal-mistakes/_posts/2023-04-15-cater-empower-and-support-collaboration-in-product-design.md

 To address this, let's explore three principles:

 # 🎮 1.
-Cater to beginners and advanced users
+Cater to beginners and experts

 Design interfaces that accommodate users with different skill levels.
 Place documentation near actions to enhance discoverability, and provide advanced users with shortcuts, batch edits, and composable operations.